 We propose a view-dependent multiscale fluid simulation framework that exploits both the viewing information in human visual perception and the multiscale velocity spectrum of a turbulent flow.
-In the new simulation framework, the fluid is solved at different spacetime resolutions according to its visual impact.
+In the new simulation framework, the fluid is solved at different space-time resolutions according to its visual impact.
 Specifically, high-resolution simulations are performed for the fluid regions closer to the viewer and for the frequency components more visible to human eyes, and vice versa.
-The new simulator better utilizes the computing power such that (a) for the same simulation task, it is faster than the traditional grid-based N-S solver; and (b) with the same computational resources (CPU time and memory storage), it can simulate a larger fluid scene or produce richer fine-scale details.
+The new simulator better utilizes the computing power such that 1) for the same simulation task, it is faster than the traditional grid-based N-S solver; and 2) with the same computational resources (CPU time and memory storage), it can simulate a larger fluid scene or produce richer fine-scale details.
 Also, as the multiscale fluid motions are distinguished in our simulation, the numerical dissipation is effectively reduced.
-In particular, by modulating the simulation in the frequency space of the fluid motion, the new simulator provides the animator a simple way to edit and enhance the visual effects of fluids.
+By modulating the simulation in the frequency space of the fluid motion, the new simulator can potentially provide the animator a simple way to modulate and enhance the visual effects of fluid flows, which will be pursued in our future work.

 The current implementation does not allow moving internal obstacles.
-However, the extension to cope with moving internal objects is relatively straight forward, and care must be taken when the object moves across the boundary of simulation partitions.
-The main limitation of the proposed new framework is in three folds:
+However, the extension to cope with moving internal objects is relatively straightforward, and care must be taken when the object moves across the boundary of simulation partitions.
+The main limitation of the proposed new framework is in threefolds:

 - For a fluid scene observed at multiple viewpoints, the simulation partitions become irregularly shaped, depending on the relative positions of different viewpoints.
 The complicated geometry of simulation partitions make the grid-based solver more complex in implementation, and a finite-volume solver might then become a better option. - The proposed view-dependent simulation framework requires the camera to move continuously without jump.
 Discontinuous camera positions will cause the algorithm lose its advantage of capturing fine-scale details.
 This is because fine-scale motions are only simulated in the neighborhood of the previous camera focus instead of the whole fluid domain.
-Similarly, the performance can potentially drop with rapidly moving cameras because a larger buffer area will be needed for high resolution partitions. - Our current implementation is purely sequential.
+Similarly, the performance can potentially drop with rapidly moving cameras because a larger buffer area will be needed for high-resolution partitions. - Our current implementation is purely sequential.
 As the simulations running on different partitions are relatively independent, the algorithm can be readily parallelized.
 Furthermore, as each partition is meshed into uniform grids, its simulation can also be accelerated with GPU implementation.